darena-solutions/bluebuttonpro-public/docs/source/meldrx/patient-access.md

 For example, a mother may wish to register with MeldRx as a patient herself, but also register an account for her young children.

 The _People API_ provides a means for one patient account to access and manage the health data of another patient.

-## Synapse API

-The Synapse API allows patients to send a snapshot of their health data to another person, such as a clinician who wants to review their medical history, or an insurance company that wants to onboard them as a new member.
-Patients can pull their data from various external sources and then send that data via the Synapse API.